strimzi/proposals/062-support-tiered-storage.md

 ```
 kafka:
   tieredStorage:
-    type: customRemoteStorageManager
+    type: custom
+    remoteStorageManager:
       className: <ClassName>
       classPath: <ClassPath>
       config:
         # A map with String keys and String values.
 Key fields will be automatically prefixed with `rsm.config.` and appended to Kafka broker config.
         <key>: <value>
 ```

 ### RemoteStorageManager (RSM)